Life is supposed to be a hit, much like this album.

 The album starts with the Buffalo Springfield cover “For What’s It’s Worth.”
 This rootsy, almost southern rock arrangement, gives Cher’s voice a completely new venue.
 The first true gem of this record comes in “(Just Enough to Keep Me) Hangin’ On.”
 Although this song is a lukewarm song on love, Cher’s voice literally sounds like mascara stained teardrops.
 This theme continues throughout many of the album’s later cuts.

 Side B belongs to the ballads, although songs like “Cry Like a Baby” definitely deserve an honorable mention.
-Cher completely owns the ballad “Please Don’t tell Me.”
-This song, again soaked with mascara stained tears, jars the heart into vulnerability.
+Cher completely owns the ballad “Please Don’t Tell Me.”
+This song, again soaked with mascara-stained tears, jars the heart into vulnerability.
 It places you in the most helpless, yet loving moment.
 It’s a perfect leeway into the album’s conclusion “Save The Children.”
 Then there is Cher’s version of “Lay, Baby, Lay,” a cover of Bob Dylan’s “Lay Lady Lay.”
 Cher uses her seductively rich vocals to bring this song a new facade.

 Yet the album was a commercial failure.
 The critics loved it, but the album itself bombed on the charts stalling at number 160.
-For Cher’s die hard fans and many music collectors, this album has become a staple in their collections.

 So let’s look on our past and present struggles through the lens of beauty.
 Looking back, it will only be a stepping stone to greatness.
 Basically, we are all a hit.
 We may be a commercial failure now, but we could be a gypsy, tramp, or thieve tomorrow….or something along those lines.